 To enter a graduate degree program, a student must have a bachelor's degree or its equivalent, an undergraduate record of high caliber and acceptance by the department concerned.

-Domestic applicants who wish to be considered for financial aid must submit all required application materials before January 15 of the proposed year of entry into the program and submit all financial aid forms before February 15.
+Domestic applicants who wish to be considered for financial aid (scholarship or fellowship) must submit all required application materials before January 15 of the proposed year of entry into the program and submit all financial aid forms before February 15.
+Exception to this deadline: all applications to the dance program must be received by January 9.

 Without Financial Aid